Shooting Melbourne's Backlit Streets on a Fujifilm X-T5

-Backlit Melbourne CBD sidewalk with strong leading lines, green traffic light, and light and shadow during a photography course with Dam using a Fujifilm X-T5
+Backlit Melbourne CBD sidewalk with strong leading lines and light and shadow during a photography course with Dam using a Fujifilm X-T5

 Backlit sidewalk, Melbourne CBD.
 Dam was shooting this scene on his Fujifilm X-T5 with the 23mm f/2.0.